AhanaPodder97/Adidas_Sale_Analysis/Exploratory Data Analysis (EDA).md

 9. Determine which products are most profitable, segmented by location.

+10. Which product is preferred and sold more based on gender?

-10. Does the profit margin significantly impact sales?
+11. Does the profit margin significantly impact sales?

-11. Investigate whether there has been a consistent sales trend over time or any noticeable monthly trends.
+12. Investigate whether there has been a consistent sales trend over time or any noticeable monthly trends.

 12.Tableau Sales Dashboard